alirezaplus877/alirezaplus877/README.md

-- 👋 Hi, I’m @alirezaplus877
+- 👋 Hi, I’m @alireza
-- 👀 I’m interested in
+- 👀 I’m interested in programming
 - 🌱 I’m currently learning .net core & microservice
 - 💞️ I’m looking to collaborate on developer
 - 📫 How to reach me linkedin.com/in/alireza-mashali-01b649129